Even more dreams come true on Bradman Oval

 DreamCricket introduces primary school students with a disability to the game of cricket by using a series of activities aimed at teaching skills such as fielding and batting as well as the laws of the game.
-First held in October 2010 with 80 children, this year’s event will be held on Friday October 26 with over 200 Illawarra and Southern Highlands children already registered.
+First held in October 2010 with 80 children, this year’s event will be held on Friday, October 25 with over 200 Illawarra and Southern Highlands children already registered.

-DreamCricket is the dream child of Doctor Ronald Bigg who witnessed first hand the transformation of disabled children who participated in American Miracle League Baseball.
+DreamCricket is the dream child of Doctor Roly Bigg who witnessed first hand the transformation of disabled children who participated in American Miracle League Baseball.
 Bigg, in association with the Movement Disorder Foundation, Rotary Southern Highlands and the Bradman Foundation made his dream a reality with the inaugural DreamCricket Day for children with a disability at Bradman Oval in 2010.

 “Sir Donald Bradman believed cricket to be the greatest character builder of all sports,” commented Rina Hore, Bradman Foundation Executive Director.
 “The Bradman Foundation takes pride in providing cricket activities for young players regardless of their ability or experience,” she added.